How to choose accounting software

 Typically, you would want to have it for at least 5 years.
 What will the total cost of ownership be?

 This will be made up of the upfront cost.
 Then add in support cost over the full life of the software.
 Will you have to invest in additional modifications or customisations?
 Will you have to invest in additional hardware?
-Will there be obligatory updates that you will have to buy?
+And will there be obligatory updates that you will have to buy?

 Add up all of these costs to determine the total cost of ownership for the lifetime of the software.